otobil-iu/stereocam_traffic_cone_locator/README.md

-# Stereo Vision based traffic cone detection
+# Stereo Cam Based Traffic Cone Detection & Localization for Building Entry

 This package was developed for TechX Challenge 2013, when the author was a member in T-Mobile team, Nanyang Technological University, Singapore.